 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 7 of this prospectus.
+See "Risk Factors" beginning on page 10 of this prospectus.
 You should carefully consider these risk factors, as well as the information contained in this prospectus, before purchasing any of the securities offered by this prospectus.

-Per Unit Total Offering price \$ \$ Underwriter's discounts and commissions (1) \$ \$ Proceeds to our company before expenses (2) \$ \$
+Per Unit Total

+Offering price (1) \$ \$ Underwriter's discounts and commissions (1) \$ \$ Proceeds to our company before expenses (2) \$ \$

-- (1) We have agreed to reimburse EF Hutton, division of Benchmark Investments, Inc., the representative of the underwriters ("EF Hutton" or the "Representative"), for certain expenses.
-See "Underwriting" on page 80 for additional information regarding total underwriter compensation. - (2) The amount of offering proceeds to us presented in this table does not give effect to any exercise of the Underwriters' Over-Allotment Option we have granted to the underwriters as described below.
+- (1) Represents underwriting discounts and commissions equal to 8% of the gross proceeds of the offering.
+Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1.0% of the gross proceeds, that we have agreed to reimburse D. Boral Capital LLC ("D. Boral"), the representative of the underwriters.
+In addition, we have agreed to issue to the representative of the underwriters warrants to purchase the number of shares of Common Stock in the aggregate equal to 3% of the securities to be issued and sold in this offering (including any securities sold upon exercise of the over-allotment option).
+See "Underwriting" on page 98 for additional information regarding total underwriter compensation. - (2) The amount of offering proceeds to us presented in this table does not give effect to any exercise of the Underwriters' Over-Allotment Option we have granted to the underwriters as described below.